KentoNanami/Tokaido/README.md

-Unzip files named "Graphique.part1.rar" and "Graphique.part1.rar" and drop them a a new file named "Graphique"
+⚠️Unzip files named "Graphique.part1.rar" and "Graphique.part1.rar" and drop them in a new file named "Graphique"⚠️

 Requirement :